vsoch/gridtest/docs/_docs/getting-started/templates.md

  - raises: meaning that the function raises an error
  - exists: meaning that some output file is deemed to exist.
  - success: boolean to indicate if success (no error) is desired.
+ - istrue: determine if a custom evaluated statement is true
+ - isfalse: determine if a custom evaluated statement is false
+ - equals: determine if a custom evaluated statement is equal to the result

 If you see another simple testing case that you want added, please [open an issue](https://github.com/vsoch/gridtest/issues).
 Highly complex testing needs